theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-1.md

   - dev
 description: Hugo is yet to support building pages from data, but there is a workaround!
 In the first par of this series we explore the concept of hacking Hugo into building pages from local data.
 ---

-## Hugo's notorious and soon to be lifted limitation.
+## Hugo's notorious and soon to be lifted limitation

 {{% aside %}}

 #### Lifted soon but when?

 There is no date set for when Hugo will be able to build pages from data.
 It will most likely be implemented in two parts much like this series.

 First, it will build from local data.
 Then, it will build from remote data using a unique fetch mechanism and DX yet to be defined.

 You can follow the conversations on Hugo's repo:

 - [#5074](https://github.com/gohugoio/hugo/issues/5074)
 - [#6310](https://github.com/gohugoio/hugo/issues/6310)
   {{% /aside %}}

-I love Hugo, and through the years at The New Dynamic there has been no objective, no client request, no challenge we were not able to meet with this amazing tool.
-But there is one limitation which can be tedious to circumvent: Currently Hugo cannot **build pages from data!**

-This means no section of a site can be safely populated from an API, from a Headless CMS or the likes.
+At The New Dynamic we love Hugo, the framework we use to build many of our websites.
+Through the years there has been no objective, no client request, no challenge we were not able to meet with this amazing tool.
+But there is one limitation which can be tedious to circumvent: Hugo cannot build distinct pages from data sources outside of individual files!
+No section of a site can be safely populated from an external API such as a headless CMS.

-It will be lifted, building pages from data is on the roadmap, but in the mean time for Hugo to acknowledge a page in its system, it needs a content file, most likely a Markdown file placed in the content directory.
+To be fair, when Hugo was created, headless CMSs were barely on the map.
+And, this limitation will be lifted in time.
+Meanwhile we've been exploring ways not to compromise on our site building and get around the limitation.

-And yes, Hugo does handle data and json request!
-You can have that `data/monsters.json` array accessible through `site.Data.monsters`, or that  `https://api.monsters.com/v1/monstersdata` API endpoint available through `getJSON`, but Hugo, in spite of all its amazing feats, will not be able to build a page for each of those monsters.
+Hugo does handle data and json requests: You can have your `data/monsters.json` array accessible through `site.Data.monsters`, or `https://api.monsters.com/v1/monstersdata` API endpoint available through `getJSON`, but Hugo, in spite of all its amazing feats, will not be able to build a page for each of those monsters.

 That is, not on its own.
 Yes there is a work-around!

 Over the course of this two part series, we'll get into details as we conceptually build a Monsterspotting website which will publish one page for each of its "file-less" monsters and a paginated listing page!

 In the first part we'll use a local data file to build our pages: **Toward using a Headless CMS with Hugo: Building Pages from Data**